 Parental controls transparency and design choices

-For example, The complaint criticizes how parental controls worked and what parents were told.
+The complaint criticizes how parental controls worked and what parents were told.
 It argues settings did not deliver the protection families expected.
 It also alleges key guardrails were difficult to navigate.

-Meanwhile, Families can also use outside safety resources.
+Families can also use outside safety resources.
 The National Center for Missing & Exploited Children offers guidance and reporting through the CyberTipline.
 Collaboration across platforms and agencies strengthens prevention and response.

 What the deceptive trade practices claim could test